Stonepeople/Intro_to_R/README.md

 ### Dealing with dates
 In the video, we saw that `read_csv` wasn't coping with dates as we wanted.
 We promised to cover that separately.
 This part is therefore not in the video.

 If you run `glimpse(fac)` to see what the variables are, you will see that `read_csv()` has interpreted the column `dateOfStartOfOperation` as `dttm`.
 This means date and time.
 We only need to read date.
 But what follows is useful whenever you decide after importing a dataframe that you need to change the category of one or more columns.
 In this case we're going to change the date category to simple `ymd`.
 We're going to use the lubridate package.
-Lubridate (a typical tidyverse package pun about lubricating R's handling of dates) is installed with all the tidyverse packages, but doesn't run when you call `library(tidyverse)` - you have to call it explicitly with `library(lubridate)`
+Lubridate (a typical tidyverse package pun about lubricating R's handling of dates) is installed with all the tidyverse packages, and it will run when you call `library(tidyverse)`.

-So run that - `library(lubridate)`.

 Now we are going to tell R to write over our dataframe `fac` by taking the existing dataframe, and then creating a new column.
 Except neither dataframe, nor column is "new" - because we are wanting to update an existing dataframe, and amend an existing column, we just use the same names, and R will write over them, replacing old with new.